Highlights of the Summer Haute Route Trek

 • Rucksack – approx. 30-40L

-• Hiking boots – it is possible to do a lot of the TMB in walking trainers, but you should make sure they are trekkingspecific trainers (or trail-running trainers).
+• Hiking boots – it is possible to do a lot of the SHR in walking trainers, but you should make sure they are trekkingspecific trainers (or trail-running trainers).
 For the June trips, hiking boots are definitely recommended as there is usually a lot of snow on the passes.
 Sandals are not appropriate for mountain walking so please do not bring these for trekking.

 • Waterproof jacket and trousers – both essential items, should be as light as possible (not insulated: your other layers should provide the insulation).